brunogarcia/ethereum-nft/README.md

 ### Smart contract

+> A Contract is an abstraction which represents a connection to a specific contract on the Ethereum Network, so that applications can use it like a normal JavaScript object.

 Similar to server's code with different functions people can hit.

 Remember, the blockchain has no owner.
 It's just a bunch of computers around the world run by miners that have a copy of the blockchain.